-This is because we have different personalities, priorities and preferences.
-Some are by nature extremely cautious while others are risk takers.
+This is because we have different priorities and preferences.
+Some are by nature extremely cautious while others are quite happy to take a high level of risk.
 Most people fall somewhere in between these two ends of the spectrum.

 To help us assess your own willingness to accept investment risk and to understand your likely behaviours and decision making in different situations, we use a Risk Profiling Questionnaire (RPQ).